Preston and Kate enjoy numerous DIY projects: painting, tiling, quilting, crafting, gardening, canning, thrifting, cooking—they do it all.

 - 1 tsp oregano

 - 1/8 tsp cayenne pepper

 Do you like spicy food?
 Add more cayenne pepper.
 Remember, a little cayenne pepper goes a long way.

-Do you want your taco seasoning more mild?
+Do you want your taco seasoning milder?
 Leave the cayenne pepper out of the recipe.

-- Mix all the dry ingredients together in a small bowl.
-You do not need to add the apple cider vinegar until your meet is cooked and seasoned with the homemade taco seasoning.
+Mix all the dry ingredients together in a small bowl.
+You do not need to add the apple cider vinegar until your meat is cooked and seasoned with the homemade taco seasoning.